Helgi Grétarsson: Chess career

 Helgi was very successful in international youth tournaments, for example he got a silver medal in the World U-14 chess championships in Warsaw 1991 and he repeated that feat in the World U-16 chess championship in Bratislava 1993.
 By winning the World Junior Chess Championship (U-20), held in the Brazilian municipality Matinhos 3–15 September 1994, Helgi automatically became a GM.
 Hence, Helgi directly went from being a FIDE-master to a GM.

-Helgi Áss Grétarsson with his World Junior Championship Trophy, 30 years on in 2024.

 From 1 January 1995 until the summer of 1999 Helgi's FIDE rating changed little, ranging from 2440 to 2480.
 Nevertheless, during this period he had some notable tournament's successes, for example he tied for first place in 1997 at the open international tournament Politiken Cup in Copenhagen and in December that same year he competed in the FIDE World Chess Championship in Groningen where he knocked out Miguel Illescas in the first round, then in round 2 he was eliminated from the competition after losing to Artur Yusupov.